Back

 Practice!

-Familiarize yourself with the example free-response questions in the AP Precalculus Course and Exam Description.
+Familiarize yourself with example free-response questions in the AP Precalculus Course and Exam Description.
 These sample questions illustrate the four types of free-response questions and their formats.
 For example, question 3 (Modeling a Periodic Context) always includes a graph where you are asked to label coordinates of points and includes developing a sinusoidal function model.
 Question 4 (Symbolic Manipulations) always includes the same standard directions paragraph.

 Look for the task verbs in the free-response questions.